Back to the office? Focus on team development

 • low trust in each other

-Team analysis: status quo and lessons learned
+Team analysis: ascertaining the status quo

 A team analysis via the team wheel, you can conduct it with us and receive a presentation of the results within 2 weeks, including team strengths, areas for development and concrete recommendations for action.